Salomon S/LAB Phantasm review TL;DR: minimalist running shoes for intermediate- to pro-runners who prefer more control over their stride.

 US and AUS prices TBC.

-Salomon S/LAB Phantasm review: the tech
+Salomon S/LAB Phantasm review: Tech

-Every material used in the Salomon S/LAB Phantasm serve one purpose: to reduce obstructions and overall weight.
+Every material used in the Salomon S/LAB Phantasm serves one purpose: to reduce obstructions and overall weight.
 The Energy Surge midsole foam is created by combining EVA and Olefin [OBC] to "deliver long-lasting cushion and bouncy energy return", as Salomon puts it.
-The Phantasm is certainly responsive but don't be fooled: you won't be bouncing around in these running shoes.
+The Phantasm is certainly responsive but doesn't be fooled: you won't be bouncing around in these running shoes.
 The cushioning is as minimalist as it gets, apart from totally barefoot shoes such as the Vivobarefoot Primus Lite III, shoes that have virtually no padding under the feet.

 The aforementioned quick transition is encouraged by the R.Camber technology that was inspired by Salomon's ski heritage.
 Much like every other detail about the shoes, this curved midsole geometry is subtle.
-The outsole-curve is clearly visible and felt when the shoes are worn, but it's far from the rolling experience provided by the crescent moon-shaped outsole of the ASICS Metaride or the SpeedRoll tech used in the Saucony Endorphin Pro.
+The outsole curve is clearly visible and felt when the shoes are worn, but it's far from the rolling experience provided by the crescent moon-shaped outsole of the ASICS Metaride or the SpeedRoll tech used in the Saucony Endorphin Pro.
 The outsole features the Contagrip FA technology: this is a system of flat, wide lugs for added grip.
 Contagrip FA is also said to be durable and long-lasting.

-The single layer mesh upper is practically see-through and has tight 'race feel' to it.
+The single-layer mesh upper is practically see-through and has a tight 'race feel' to it.
 It reminded me of those fine mesh strainers one can get in shops, but not in a bad way.
 At the back of the shoes, the 'featherlight collar' construction provides minimal obstruction around the ankle.
 Surprisingly enough, and despite the knife-edge thinness of the collar, there is no sign of chafing.
 Pure magic.

-Salomon S/LAB Phantasm review: the ergonomics
+Salomon S/LAB Phantasm review: Ergonomics

-I was genuinely surprised how well the Salomon S/LAB Phantasm fits.
+I was genuinely surprised by how well the Salomon S/LAB Phantasm fits.
 It's true to size and does indeed have a tighter, race-ready fit but it's far from being uncomfortably snug.
 On the contrary: the shoes strike an extremely delicate balance between form and function, which is an even bigger achievement considering the minimal amount of materials used in the shoes.

 Salomon even tried to make pro-runner Kilian Jornet run 24 consecutive hours in the shoes on a track in Norway, to prove how functional the shoes are (not to mention the viral marketing potential).
-Unfortunately, after running 134.8 kilometers (338 laps) in 10 hours and 20 minutes, the onset of sharp chest pains and dizziness forced Jornet to withdraw from the project he has been targeting for nearly a year.
+Unfortunately, after running 134.8 kilometres (338 laps) in 10 hours and 20 minutes, the onset of sharp chest pains and dizziness forced Jornet to withdraw from the project he has been targeting for nearly a year.

-Nevertheless, he ran 134 km in the shoes which is pretty amazing, especially considering the minimal amount of cushioning present in the shoes.
+Nevertheless, he ran 134 km in the shoes which are pretty amazing, especially considering the minimal amount of cushioning present in the shoes.
 To be fair, it was pretty cold on the track where he ran, which is not the most ideal condition to run for this long.
 Quick fun fact: as well as Kilian, five Norwegian ultramarathoners also attempted the 24-hour challenge and three of them actually ran for the full duration in the shoes.

 I must confess when I first got the Phantasm out of the box, I thought there is no way this heel construction is going to be comfortable during runs.
 Generally, running shoes have a fat, padded collar that holds the ankles firmly.
 Surely, a little bit of excess fabric welded onto the mesh upper won't do the job?
 Well, it does.